mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

     unnamed = [
         css.$import( "http://3rd.party.com/stylesheet.css"),

+		css.$namespace( css.WebNamespaces.SVG, "svg"),

         css.$fontface({
             fontFamily: "Roboto",
             fontWeight: 700,
             src: [ {url: "roboto.woff", format: "woff"} ]
-        }
+        })

+        css.$page( ":first", {
+            margin: ["3in", "1in"]
+        })
     ]
 }
 ```

-Under the CSS specification, @import rules should precede all style rules in the style sheet.
-Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first - regardless of their position in the style definition class.
-Mimcss will ignore any @import rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.
+Under the CSS specification, @import and $namespace rules should precede all style rules in the style sheet.
+Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first and the @namespace rules second, followed by other rules - regardless of their position in the style definition class.
+Mimcss will ignore any @import and @namespace rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.

-Mimcss also supports the @page and @namespace rules in a similar manner.
+The majority of CSS rules require specifying values for the style properties and that's what the next unit will cover.